huawei-noah/HEBO/SIMMER/README.md

 conda activate sauterl
 ```

-Our implementation is based on the Open AI safety starter agents.
+Our implementation is based on the Open AI safety starter agents (distributed under MIT license).
 To install the Open AI libraries run the following commands:

 ```console
 mkdir safe-rl